SevenbytesSoftware/SevenConverter/README.md

 ## Download and Install

-1. You can download the archive with the latest version from https://github.com/SevenbytesSoftware/SevenConverter/releases/latest
+1. You can download the archive with the program from [latest builds](https://github.com/SevenbytesSoftware/SevenConverter/releases/latest).
 2. Unzip files from the zip archive to any convenient folder.
 3. Run file `SevenConverter.exe`.